brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

-I've been fascinated by type systems in programming languages for a few years now.
+I've been fascinated by type systems in programming languages for a while now.
 Recently, something clicked for me regarding inheritance and types.

 Not only did it clarify type variance,